Retatrutide: Big Trial Numbers, Bigger Unknowns

 4 mg / 9 mg / 12 mg

-Once-weekly subcutaneous injection · three dose strengths tested in Phase 3 TRIUMPH-1, all three hit endpoints
+Once-weekly subcutaneous injection · three dose strengths tested in Phase 3 TRIUMPH-1, all three claimed to hit endpoints per Lilly's topline release

 Dose Escalation